Cyborger1/marks-of-grace-counter/README.md

 ## Known Issues
-* Dropping Marks on the ground yourself does trigger the plugin and mess up the counters.
+* Dropping Marks on the ground yourself does trigger the plugin and messes up the counters.
 Be careful!
     * Shift-click the overlay and select the
     __Clear__ option to reset the counters.